As Putin eyes sure reelection, Russia’s economy defies sanctions, critics

 “But I don’t think a gradual economic slowdown will be a big threat to Putin,” Peach added.
 “Russia has experienced its fair share of crises in recent decades.
 As long as inflation and the rouble remain broadly stable, low growth is unlikely to topple the government.”

-For Zlatarev in Moscow, conditions are far better than the widely remembered economic crises of the 1990s.
+For Zlatarev in Moscow, conditions remain far better than the widely remembered economic crises of the 1990s.

 “Compared to then, things are OK.
-Even if the costs of this conflict are high, Putin is still viewed as a net positive,” she said.
+Even if the costs of this conflict are high, Putin is still viewed as a net positive,” he said.
 “Most people I know have said they’ll vote for him.”